-Following your initial testing and assessment, you may need to have surgery.
-This could be for further investigation into the cause of infertility for you or your partner, or to overcome the problems making it difficult for you to conceive.
+Following your initial testing and assessment, you or your partner may need to have surgery.
+This could be for further investigation into the cause of your fertility issues, or to try and improve your ability to conceive.

 Retrieving sperm from the testes using microsurgery (TESA/MESA)

 Azoospermia is the condition where a man has no sperm in his ejaculated semen.
-But this doesn’t mean you’re not producing any – in fact it’s possible you’re producing some in the testes, but they’re just not contained in the ejaculate.
-Only Intra Cytoplasmic Sperm Injection (ICSI) is used to obtain fertilisation with sperm surgically recovered from the testes.
+This doesn’t mean he’s not producing any – in fact it’s possible he’s producing some in the testes, but they’re just not contained in the ejaculate.
+Intra Cytoplasmic Sperm Injection (ICSI) is used to facilitate fertilisation with sperm surgically recovered from the testes.

 Depending on your medical history, one of two approaches may be used to retrieve sufficient sperm for injection into your partner’s eggs: